PGamerX-Legacy/Privacy/blacksheep.md

-# Black sheep Privacy Policy
+a# Black sheep Privacy Policy
 Last updated November 02, 2021

 Thank you for choosing to be part of our community at PGamerX Legacy ("Company," "we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at peipr@peiphy.xyz.
+If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at bots@pgamerx.com.

 This privacy notice describes how we might use your information if you: